Monte degli Ulivi: Significance

-The vocational school for mechanics has been called "one of the most characteristic works of the modernist architectural movement in Sicily", the entire complex has been described as "great architecture", executed with simple means.
+The vocational school for mechanics has been called "one of the most characteristic works of the modernist architectural movement in Sicily", and the entire complex has been described as "great architecture", executed with simple means.

 The complex was classified as a historical monument in 2008 "for the singularity of the figurative language of informal inspiration and organic influence, the wise relationship with nature and landscape, the particular interpretation of a new idea of community and the design method of the author of undisputed design quality, a significant intervention in the panorama of contemporary architecture in Sicily".

 A description on the occasion of Ricci's 100th birthday concluded with the words, "the village of Monte degli Ulivi should be remembered as an experience of significant importance, an urban expression of the continuity of the actions of an entire community; an organism that lends itself to being lived in and where every inhabitant feels alive."